synopse/mORMot2/README.md

 5) Consult the documentation about breaking changes from 1.18, mainly:
  - Units refactoring (see point 4 above);
+ - Types renamed in `PUREMORMOT2` mode;
  - Delphi 5-6 and Kylix compatibility removed;
- - BigTable, LVCL, RTTI-UI deprecated;
+ - BigTable, LVCL, RTTI-UI deprecated.